mirzaghaderi/rtpcr/README.md

 S	L3	2	4	2	27.81	2	29.34	2	30.11	2	27.24
 ```

+### Data structure for `REPEATED_DDCt` function

+The `REPEATED_DDCt` function is intended for experiments with repeated observations (e.g. time-course data).
+The input data frame for `REPEATED_DDCt` must follow this structure:

+1. The **first column** is `id`, a unique identifier for each individual
+2. Factor and block columns and the `time` variable
+3. Remaining columns contain efficiency and Ct values for target and reference genes.

+Each row corresponds to one observation at a specific time point for a given individual.

 ### Functions
 Different functions for DDCt and DCt analysis, and efficiency calculation!

 ```r
 # Example